jmjry/terminal-game/README.md

 * F1 - Loading the game

+The game can be loaded via this link (LINK HEROKU HERE).
+After opening the game you will be greeted with this statement.

 * F2 - Character generator

+Everytime you start the game your character is automatically generated.
+Three unique selections are made from an array to give the user a unique experience everytime they play.

 * F3 - Starting the game

+After recieving your character, the user will need to press enter to start the game.

 * F4 - First decision

+The first decision allows the user to pick which unique route they would like to use.
+This gives the game repeatability as a user can play again and again to keep trying alternative routes.

 * F5 - Random number generator

+This challenge requires the user to input a number between 1 and 5 into the terminal.
+If that number is equal to the number randonmly generated then they will proceed otherwise they will lose the game.

 * F6 - Keypad loop puzzle

+The user is presented with three numbers which make up a three number combination.
+This while loop allows the user to keep guessing what the correct combination is and will allow the user to pass when answered correctly.

 * F7 - Word input

+User will need to input a word to proceed on the route.

 * F8 - 1st Maths Puzzle

+The user will be presented with a puzzle which requires some logically thinking.
+If the user gets the puzzle correct they will proceed otherwise they will lose the game.

 * F9 - 2nd Maths Puzzle

+Similar to the first maths puzzle however this is more of a riddle than puzzle.
+The user will need to get it right first time to proceed and win.

 * F10 - Key date puzzle

+The user will need to read and comprehend the content provided to ensure they know the password to proceed with the game.
+They will only get one attempt to get this right otherwise the game is over.

 ### Features which could be implemented in the future:

 * F11 - Easter Egg
+With additional time I would like to add an Easter Egg to the game.
+Many game players enjoy searching and hunting for easter eggs so I feel this addition would improve the value and playability of my game.

 * F12 - User Login
 I'd like to add the availbility for a user to create an account for the game.
 This would require a user to register a username and password which will then be stored in a google sheet and linked via an API.
 With this added, it would give the game scope to enhance the user experience and furthering the way users interact with the game.